DataDog/documentation/content/en/security/cloud_security_management/workflows.md

 ##### Approve workflow

 1. Under **Approve** on the workflow canvas, click the plus (`+`) icon to add another step.
-2. Search for the **Block Public Access** action for AWS S3 and select it to add it as a step on your workflow canvas.
+2. Search for the **Block Public Access** action for Amazon S3 and select it to add it as a step on your workflow canvas.
 3. Click the step in the workflow canvas and enter the following information:
     - **Connection**: The name of the workflow connection for the AWS integration.
     - **Region**: `{{ Steps.GetRegion.data }}`